drupol/pkgs-by-name-for-flake-parts/README.md

   value is `null`.
 - `pkgsNameSeparator`: The separator used to concatenate the package name.
 The default value is `/`.
+- `enableLegacyPackages`: Whether to enable the `legacyPackages` attribute in the flake outputs.
+The default value is `false`.

 ## Example